apache/flink-web/faq.md

 ### Is Flink a Hadoop Project?

 Flink is a data processing system and an **alternative to Hadoop's MapReduce component**.
-It comes with its *own runtime*, rather than building on top of MapReduce.
+It comes with its *own runtime* rather than building on top of MapReduce.
 As such, it can work completely independently of the Hadoop ecosystem.
 However, Flink can also access Hadoop's distributed file system (HDFS) to read and write data, and Hadoop's next-generation resource